github/docs/content/code-security/code-scanning/troubleshooting-code-scanning/alerts-in-generated-code.md

 ---
-title: 'Alerts found in generated code'
+title: Alerts found in generated code
-shortTitle: 'Alerts in generated code'
+shortTitle: Alerts in generated code
 intro: 'When analyzing your code with {% data variables.product.prodname_code_scanning %}, you may wish to build only the code which you wish to analyze.'
 allowTitleToDifferFromFilename: true
 versions: